pylonide/pylon/README.md

     npm install

+## Creating your own Plugins

+Cloud9v2 functionality is all created around server and client-side plugins.
+However, there is hardly any documentation about the APIs to create your own plugins.
+To get you started, please see [exsilium/cloud9-plugin-ungit](https://github.com/exsilium/cloud9-plugin-ungit) to see how to get started.

+Going forward, there will be efforts made to sort out the documentation and write some tutorials to make it more easier to get started.

 ## Open Source Projects Used

 The Cloud9 IDE couldn't be this cool if it weren't for the wildly productive